autoplot/documentation/javadoc/org/autoplot/datasource/InputVerifier.md

-# org.autoplot.datasource.InputVerifierinterface for verifying text values that must be parsed.
-This
+# org.autoplot.datasource.InputVerifier

- is currently used for validating timerange strings.
+interface for verifying text values that must be parsed.
+This is currently used for validating timerange strings.

 ***
 <a name="verify"></a>
 # verify